thoilemba/flutter_practice/README.md

 # practice

-A project to practice the different types of widgets for beginner in flutter.
+A project to practice the different types of most commonly used widgets and the packages from pub.dev for beginner in flutter.

 ## Getting Started